Kraig Paulsen: Career

 Paulsen was first elected to the Iowa House in 2002 and serves House District 67, which includes: Hiawatha, Robins and portions of both Marion and Cedar Rapids.
 He served as speaker of the House from 2011 to 2015.

 Paulsen was an attorney for CRST International, Inc. in Cedar Rapids.

 In August 2015, Paulsen announced that he would step down as speaker of the House in January 2016 and would not seek re-election to the Iowa House in 2016.
 Paulsen then took an unadvertised position with Iowa State University in January 2016; leading a new supply chain initiative aimed at improving corporate engagement in research, experiential learning for students, and educational outreach for faculty and staff.
 The job Paulsen accepted was not advertised, as is required in most cases.

 In 2019, Paulsen was appointed director of the Iowa Department of Revenue.
 In September 2021, he was appointed interim director of the Iowa Department of Management.
 Later, it was announced that Paulsen would continue in the role permanently and remain in the position as revenue director.

 Personal life

 Paulsen married his high school sweetheart, Cathy, in Cedar Rapids in 1985.
 They have four children, a daughter and three sons.
-The Paulsen family is members of the New Covenant Bible Church in Cedar Rapids.
+The Paulsen family are members of the New Covenant Bible Church in Cedar Rapids.